gbrown3/kqstats/README.md

 This project also contains TypeScript classes in `src/lib` that are used by the web app, and that you can use in your own projects as well!

+## For Rallyers

+This service is intended to be used in tandem with [kq-player-tracking](https://github.com/gbrown3/kqstats-player-tracking), with the respective services filling the following roles:

+`kqstats` - runs on the same network as the KQ cabinet, captures events and turns them into stats tracked for each character, and sends the stats (and game start/end events) to the player tracking service at the end of each match.

+`kqstats-player-tracking` - hosted somewhere that is publicly accessible, provides a dynamic interface for people playing on the KQ cabinet to enter their name, indicate which character they're playing, and have their stats saved and tied to the name they entered.

 ## Usage

 ### Running the web app